amirkeren/bluemix-workshop/README.md

 You can view your deployed application on your [dashboard](https://console.ng.bluemix.net/dashboard/apps).
 If the application fails to start, try renaming the application and run `cf push` again

-# Add Cloudant NoSQL DB service to the application
+# Adding Cloudant NoSQL DB service to the application

 1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "cloudant" in the Bluemix catalog